CENTneRMOB/CENTneRMOB/README.md

 ### Hi there 👋
 - 👋 Hi, I'm Boris.
 Backend developer.
-Currently live in Armenia
 <!--
 - 🔭 I’m currently looking for a job.
 -->